felixsunyk/felixsunyk/README.md

-- 👋 Hi, I’m @felixsunyk
+- 👋 Hi, I’m FELIX K a frontend developer/ mentor
-- 👀 I’m interested in frontend
 - 🌱 I’m currently learning React
 - 💞️ I’m looking to collaborate on github
 - 📫 How to reach me  +234-8147008005